Actions

 Your organization frequently sends products through the postal system.
 It’s imperative, therefore, that any product packaging is strong and secure.
 Your customers, however, regularly return goods damaged as a result of defective packaging.

 Your warehouse manager examines some of the returned defective packages.
 If they conclude the design of the packaging is at fault, they would create a change request to review the design used.
-In the event that your company’s "change board" approve a redesigned format, an action plan will have to be put together to deliver the "change".
-If, however, they conclude that the adhesive, for example, has not been applied correctly, they would initiate an incidence of non-conformance.
+In the event that your company’s change board approve a redesigned format, an action plan will need to be put together to deliver the change.
+If they conclude that the adhesive, for example, has not been applied correctly, they would initiate an incidence of non-conformance.
 If Quality assurance confirms the inadequate application of adhesive, a corrective and preventive action plan will need to be put together to correct the issue.

 Prerequisites